Cosium/git-code-format-maven-plugin/README.md

 ### How it works

-On the `initialize` maven phase, `git-code-format:install-hooks` installs a git `pre-commit` hook that looks like this:
+On the `initialize` maven phase, `git-code-format:install-hooks` installs a git `pre-commit` hook that looks like this :
 ```bash
 #!/bin/bash
 /usr/share/apache-maven-3.5.0/bin/mvn git-code-format:on-pre-commit